 Because Lyme disease can be tricky to diagnose, people who suffer from this disease often find it challenging to get Social Security disability benefits from the Social Security Administration (SSA).
 However, it is possible to receive benefits under the right circumstances and with help from the right Omaha social security benefits lawyer on your side.

 How to Receive Social Security Disability for Lyme Disease

-There is no specific disability listing in the SSA’s blue book for Lyme disease.
+According to our Omaha social security benefits lawyer, there is no specific disability listing in the SSA’s blue book for Lyme disease.
 However, you may be able to receive Social Security Disability benefits if your condition meets the symptoms of another impairment listing or if you can show that your condition makes it impossible to work.
 If you have advanced Lyme disease, here are some ways you might qualify for disability benefits:

 - If your symptoms for Lyme disease indicate serious limitations in your ability to use your arms or walk, you may meet the requirements listed in the section for the musculoskeletal system.

 - If you can show that Lyme disease has damaged your heart, you may meet the requirements listed in the section for the cardiovascular system.

 - If your Lyme disease has caused anxiety or cognitive issues, you may meet the requirements listed in the section for mental disorders.